macmillanpublishers/bookmaker/README.md

 #### Python

 Bookmaker requires Python version 2.7.
+Windows users must install python in the specified Resources directory (see "Create the Folder Structure" above).

 For Mac, download and install python [from here](https://www.python.org/downloads/mac-osx/).